Hispanic Youth Leadership Program

 -Scranton PreK-8 School 98% Graduate or get promoted from grade to grade

--Buhrer Dual Language Academy 90% Increase Socio-Emotional Skills
+-Buhrer Dual Language Academy 90% Increase Social-Emotional Skills

 -Joseph M. Gallagher School 100% HS students complete a Post-Secondary Plan